omerbsezer/Fast-Kubeflow/README.md

 - **To learn about Kubernetes, please go to this repo:** https://github.com/omerbsezer/Fast-Kubernetes

 ## Installing Kubeflow <a name="labEnvironment"></a>
 - How to install Kubeflow on WSL2 with Juju:
   - [LAB: Creating LAB Environment (WSL2), Installing Kubeflow](https://github.com/omerbsezer/Fast-Kubeflow/blob/main/Installing-Kubeflow.md)

-- To get more features like KALE, and to install in easy way: Use Kubeflow with MiniKF
+- To get more features like KALE, and to install in easy way: Use Kubeflow with MiniKF below (preferred)
-- How to install MiniKF with Vagrant and VirtualBox:
+- **Kubeflow with MiniKF:** How to install MiniKF with Vagrant and VirtualBox:
   - [LAB: Creating LAB Environment, Installing MiniKF with Vagrant](https://github.com/omerbsezer/Fast-Kubeflow/blob/main/Using-MiniKF.md)

 ## Kubeflow Basics <a name="basics"></a>
+- Kubeflow is an ML distributed application that contains following parts:
+  - Kubeflow Jupyter Notebook
+  - Kubeflow Pipelines
+  - KALE (Kubeflow Automated PipeLines Engine)

 ## Kubeflow Jupyter Notebook <a name="notebook"></a>

 ## Kubeflow Pipeline <a name="pipeline"></a>

-Kubeflow Pipelines is based on Argo Workflows [3] which is a container-native workflow engine for kubernetes
+- Kubeflow Pipelines is based on [Argo Workflows](https://github.com/argoproj/argo-workflows) which is a container-native workflow engine for kubernetes.
+- Kubeflow Pipelines consists of:
+  - Python SDK: which allows you to create and manipulate pipelines and their components using Kubeflow Pipelines domain-specific language.
+  - DSL compiler: which allows you to transform your pipeline defined in python code into a static configuration reflected in a YAML file.
+  - Pipeline Service: which creates a pipeline run from the static configuration or YAML file.
+  - Kubernetes Resources: the pipeline service connects to kubernetes API in order to define the resources needed to run the pipeline defined in the YAML file.
+  - Artifact Storage: Kubeflow Pipelines storages metadata and artifacts.
+Metadata such as experiments, jobs, runs and metrics are stored in a MySQL database.
+Artifacts such as pipeline packages, large scale metrics and views are stored in an artifact store such as MinIO server [5].

 ## KALE (Kubeflow Automated PipeLines Engine) <a name="kale"></a>